Life with kids: Fun (mostly).

 Literally.
 Minimize the amount of stuff you actually have to clean up.
 Do you really need two coffee makers?
 Ok, actually, yes…but do you really need a backup corkscrew?
 Ugh.
 Such terrible examples.

 Try and really contemplate what you have and what you need.
-Getting rid of toys the kids don’t play with or clothes you haven’t worn since you wore things like acid washed jeans and scrunchies* will help clear your mind.
-Sign up for “LOSE YOUR SHIT to calm your mind” course for easy to follow instructions on exactly how to take the steps to reduce the clutter in your house!
+Getting rid of toys the kids don’t play with or clothes you haven’t worn since you wore things like acid-washed jeans and scrunchies* will help clear your mind.
+When you have fewer things to worry about with your house cleaning you’ll enjoy more time not house cleaning, and everybody wants that!

 *If you wear things like acid washed jeans and scrunchies give me a shout out.
 I’m pretty sure you’re my new MILFF (that means Mom I’d Like to Friend on Facebook)!!

 We’ve all heard jokes about getting so fed up with our messy houses that we should just burn it down and start again.
 That seems a little wasteful and dangerous.
 Simply find a new house to live in and start from scratch.
 Or, you know, try out these suggestions to keep your house clean and see if it can save your abode-but not so safe your mother-in-law feels at home enough to spend a few nights.